Skip to main content

 screenshot the login dialog for a cluster

-For OIDC to be used, Headlamp needs to know how to configure it, so you have to provide the different OIDC-related arguments to Headlamp from your OIDC provider.
-Those are:
+To use OIDC, Headlamp needs to know how to configure it, so you have to provide the following OIDC-related arguments to Headlamp from your OIDC provider:

 • the client ID: -oidc-client-id or env var HEADLAMP_CONFIG_OIDC_CLIENT_ID